oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Observability of Relying Parties {#privacy-relying-party}

 Once the Relying Party receives the Referenced Token, this enables them to request the Status List to validate its status through the provided `uri` parameter and look up the corresponding `index`.
 However, the Relying Party may persistently store the `uri` and `index` of the Referenced Token to request the Status List again at a later time.
 By doing so regularly, the Relying Party may create a profile of the Referenced Token's validity status.
-This behaviour may be intended as a feature, e.g. for a KYC process that requires regular validity checks, but might also be abused in cases where this is not intended and unknown to the Holder, e.g. profiling the suspension of a driving license or checking the employment status of an employee credential.
+This behaviour may be intended as a feature, e.g. for an identity proofing (e.g. Know-Your-Customer process in finance industry) that requires regular validity checks, but might also be abused in cases where this is not intended and unknown to the Holder, e.g. profiling the suspension of a driving license or checking the employment status of an employee credential.

 This behaviour could be mitigated by: